vikram-bais/Machine-Learning-with-Python/README.md

 # Machine-Learning-with-Python
-basics codes in Machine Learning with Python
+Basics codes in Machine Learning with Python.